-NOTICE is hereby given that the Annual General and special meeting of the holders of common shares (the "Shareholders") of Orvana Minerals Corp. (the "Company") will be held as a virtual meeting by webcast on Friday, February 14, 2025 at 9:30 a.m.
+NOTICE is hereby given that the annual general meeting of the holders of common shares (the "shareholders") of Orvana Minerals Corp. (the "Company") will be held as a virtual meeting by webcast on Thursday, February 12, 2026 at 9:30 a.m.
 (Toronto time) (the "Meeting") for the following purposes:

-- (a) to receive the Company's comparative audited consolidated financial statements as at and for the fiscal year ended September 30, 2024 and the auditor's report thereon; - (b) to elect directors of the Company to hold office until the close of the next annual meeting of Shareholders; - (c) to appoint PricewaterhouseCoopers LLP as the Company's auditor for the ensuing year and to authorize the Board of Directors, upon the recommendation of the Audit Committee, to fix the auditor's remuneration; and - (d) to transact such other business as may properly come before the Meeting or any adjournment thereof.
+- (a) to receive the Company's comparative audited consolidated financial statements as at and for the fiscal year ended September 30, 2025 and the auditor's report thereon; - (b) to elect directors of the Company to hold office until the close of the next annual meeting of shareholders; - (c) to appoint PricewaterhouseCoopers LLP as the Company's auditor for the ensuing year and to authorize the Board of Directors, upon the recommendation of the Audit Committee, to fix the auditor's remuneration; and - (d) to transact such other business as may properly come before the Meeting or any adjournment thereof.